Experiment 5: SVM

 It's Lagrange duality problem is

-After calculated that, we can get the parameters ww and bb by
+After calculated that, we can get the parameters and by

 Then, we can draw the decision boundary and use the test set to examine whether the SVM reliable.